cfpb/design-system/docs/pages/links.md

     variation_group_description: ""
     variations:
       - variation_name: ""
-        variation_description: When a page is printed from cfpb.gov, links should appear in the following style and include both the original link text as well as a shortened URL.
+        variation_description: When a page is printed from consumerfinance.gov, links should appear in the following style and include both the original link text as well as a shortened URL.
         variation_specs: >-
           \### Style